Echo360 Best Practices and Guidelines

 While there is an LTI (learning tools interoperability) connection within Blackboard to connect Echo360 with it, we have migrated to creating access links instead.
 We have had some difficulties with the LTI format – the connection seems to break more often than we’d like.

 Project managers or local coordinators can create an access link.
 In fact, anyone with the role of instructor in Echo360 can do it.
+However, in general, leave it to the project managers to do this.
 Go to the course / section.
 Click on Settings > Access Links > Add Link.
 Create a private link.
 Copy the URL and you can now link to it in Blackboard.

 Note: this process will automatically enroll everyone who clicks on the link in Blackboard as a ‘student’ in Echo360.
-The former process of using the LTI connection could distinguish if a person had an instructor role in Blackboard and add them as an instructor to Echo360.
-If a faculty member clicked on the link and it added them to the Echo360 section as a student, with a little maneuvering, it is possible to correct it so they are included as an instructor.
+The former process of using the LTI connection could distinguish if a person had an instructor role in Blackboard and add them as an instructor to Echo360; this process cannot distinguish roles.
+If a faculty member clicks on the link and it adds them to the Echo360 section as a student, we can correct this so they are included as an instructor.
 In the end, for most faculty members, the differing roles in Echo360 really doesn’t matter so much.